Photo credit Elena Zhukova for UC Santa Cruz 2018

 The Lead Advisor for the Chemistry & Biochemistry Department is Marla Hesselink.

-Fall quarter advising appointments will be released by Friday, October 4, 2024.
+Winter quarter advising appointments will be released after the first week of classes.
 In the meantime, please email chemistryadvising@ucsc.edu with advising questions.

 This is a photo of Marla, the Chemistry Undergrad advisor